-How to Send Emails with Google Forms Based on User’s Answers
+How to Send Emails with Google Forms Based on User's Answers

 That’s it.
 Save the rule, go to the live Google Form and submit a test entry.
 If the rules are correctly set up, the emails will be correctly routed to different email addresses and you can find a copy of all the emails that were sent out in your Gmail Sent Items folder.

-Check out the video tutorial ? on YouTube and the documentation to know more about the capabilities of the Google Forms Notifications addon.
+Check out the video tutorial and the Forms help center to know more about the capabilities of the Google Forms Notifications addon.